eendroroy/gitter/README.md

 #### Prefixes

-- `path`  : Match for path name
+- `path  ` : Match for path name
-- `repo`  : Match for repository name
+- `repo  ` : Match for repository name
-- `branch`: Match for current git branch
+- `branch` : Match for current git branch

 #### Patterns

-- `+pattern+`: Matches substring anywhere in the value
+- `+pattern+` : Matches substring anywhere in the value
-- `pattern+` : Matches the beginning of the value
+- ` pattern+` : Matches the beginning of the value
-- `+pattern` : Matches the end of the value
+- `+pattern ` : Matches the end of the value
-- `pattern`  : Matches exactly the value
+- ` pattern ` : Matches exactly the value

 #### Examples

-- `-f repo:+lib+`                : Includes repositories with "lib" anywhere in the repository name.
+- `-f "repo:+lib+"                ` : Includes repositories with "lib" anywhere in the repository name.
-- `-f path:src+`                 : Includes repositories with paths starting with "src".
+- `-f "path:src+"                 ` : Includes repositories with paths starting with "src".
-- `-f branch:feature/+`          : Includes repositories currently on branches starting with "feature/".
+- `-f "branch:feature/+"          ` : Includes repositories currently on branches starting with "feature/".
-- `-f branch:main`               : Includes repositories currently on the "main" branch.
+- `-f "branch:main"               ` : Includes repositories currently on the "main" branch.
-- `-e -f repo:+test+`            : Excludes repositories with "test" anywhere in the repository name.
+- `-f "! repo:+test+"             ` : Excludes repositories with "test" anywhere in the repository name.
-- `-f path:+utils+ -f branch:dev`: Includes repositories with "utils" in the path or currently on the "dev" branch.
+- `-f "path:+utils+ || branch:dev"` : Includes repositories with "utils" in the path or currently on the "dev" branch.

 ## .gitterignore